 Signaturely makes it easy to create a digital signature for you and your signatories.
 First, you can create a Signaturely account.
 Once you’ve signed up, you’ll type, draw, or upload a digital signature, which is saved for future contract signing.
 The platform seamlessly guides you and your signatories through signing contracts and PDFs.
 Signaturely also lets your team collaborate on documents so that you can track their status in real time.

 FAQs About Signatories

 Here are some top questions and answers about signatories.

 To make someone an authorized signatory, you’ll have to sign a form that defines the scope of their authorization.
 For banking purposes, you will need to obtain a signature from the individual.
-This can be done by having them sign a piece of paper or digital document.
+This can be done by having them sign a piece of paper or a digital document.
 Next, you will need to send the bank a form authorizing the individual to sign on your behalf.
-This form will require information such as your name, account number, and the individual’s name and signature.
+This form will require your name, account number, and the individual’s name and signature.